 (c) Maximum height.
-The maximum height for any accessoryAccessory buildings shall be 2two stories above ground level, not to exceed the height of the primary residence.
+The maximum height for any Accessory Buildings shall be two stories above the finished foundation elevation, not to exceed the height of the primary residence.

-(G) Garages; SFT.
+(H) Garages; SFT.
 No garage shall open to the front of a lot or to the side street in a corner lot.